 In practice, this means that the first part is dedicated to promoting the project and building an audience, while the Re-Value pilots are being contextualised and the first innovation cycle is happening.
-This is planned to roughly align with Month 16 (April 2024), when this plan will be updated, putting a much greater emphasis on the following phases.
+This was planned to roughly align with Month 16 (April 2024), with this plan originally due for an update, but following some delays in the initial phase project-wide, the sharing of knowledge has only been accelerated in the later months of 2024.